ashutoshsahoo1050/Analog-IC/README.md

 ##  Your Guide to the Repo

-- `/materials` – All my lecture notes, slides, and handpicked references.
+- `/material` – All slides,pdf and handpicked image references.
-- `/labs` – Lab handouts, simulation files, and my own handwritten solution attempts.
-- `/projects` – My mic front-end project and some great examples from friends.
+- `/Xschem` – My mic front-end project and some great examples from friends.
-- `/setup` – Straightforward steps to install and configure all those open-source EDA tools.
+- `/ngspice` – Straightforward steps to install and configure all those open-source EDA tools.

 ***